jmyers7/book/_build/html/_sources/chapters/10-optim.md

 Very often, the mini-batch sizes $\ell_1,\ell_2,\ldots,\ell_p$ are chosen to be equal to a common value $\ell$, except (possibly) for one to compensate for the fact that $m$ may not be evenly divisible by $\ell$.
 For example, if $m=100$ and $\ell=30$, then we would have four mini-batches, three of size $\ell=30$ and the fourth of size $10$.

-As you are about to see, the mini-batch version of the GD algorithm loops over the mini-batches {eq}`mini-batch-eqn` and computes gradient steps as in {eq}`mini-batch-grad-eqn`.
+As you are about to see, the mini-batch version of the gradient descent algorithm loops over the mini-batches {eq}`mini-batch-eqn` and computes gradient steps as in {eq}`mini-batch-grad-eqn`.
 A single loop through _all_ the mini-batches, covering the _entire_ dataset, is called an _epoch_.
-As the vanilla version of the GD algorithm takes the number of gradient steps as a parameter, the new version of the algorithm takes the number of epochs as a parameter.
+As the vanilla version of the gradient descent algorithm takes the number of gradient steps as a parameter, the new version of the algorithm takes the number of epochs as a parameter.
 This new version is called the _stochastic gradient descent (SGD) algorithm_:

 ```{prf:algorithm} Stochastic gradient descent with rate decay
 :label: sgd-alg